Axway/amplify-central/content/en/docs/integrate_with_central/webhook/unified_catalog_webhook.md

 linkTitle: Webhooks in the Unified Catalog
 weight: 50
 ---
-This topic explains how to configure webhooks to receive notifications from Amplify Unified Catalog so that you can implement customized onboarding of API consumers to the Unified Catalog.
+Configure webhooks to receive notifications from Amplify Unified Catalog so that you can implement customized onboarding of API consumers to the Unified Catalog.

 ## Before you start